 Yes - you can learn to drive immediately provided you have a valid provisional licence.
 It is best to learn to drive whilst studying for the theory test, as practical driving lessons help reinforce the theory and help develop your hazard awareness.

-Make sure you bring your provisional licence to your first driving lesson (both the card and the paper part).
+Make sure you bring your provisional licence to your first driving lesson.
 You will be asked to read a vehicle registration plate from a distance of 20 metres (if reading a new style number plate) or 20.5 metres (if reading an old style number plate).
 If you have any doubt in your ability to do this then try it and see (walk about 20 wide paces away from a vehicle and then turn around and try to read the number plate).
-If you require glasses or contact lenses to read the number plate, then you should make sure you wear them at your first lesson and whenever you drive.
+If you require glasses or contact lenses to read the number plate, then you should make sure you wear them on your first lesson and whenever you drive.
 If you are in any doubt over your eyesight, seek the advise of an optician.

-An Approved Driving Instructor (ADI) is a qualified professional driving instructor, assessed suitable for professional driving tuition by the Driving Standards Agency (DSA), the same body that conducts learner driver tests.
-ADIs are regularly tested by the DSA to ensure that are teaching to the required standard.
+An Approved Driving Instructor (ADI) is a qualified professional driving instructor, assessed suitable for professional driving tuition by the Driving and Vehicle Standards Agency (DVSA), the same body that conducts learner driver tests.
+ADIs are regularly tested by the DVSA to ensure that are teaching to the required standard.
 Fully qualified ADIs display a green badge on the front windscreen of their tuition vehicles.
 (Trainee ADIs have not yet taken / passed their teaching exam, and will display a pink badge instead).

 You are allowed up to 15 minor faults.
 16 or more minors faults result in a test fail.
 Obtaining 1 or more serious or dangerous fault will result in failure, regardless of the number of minor faults.
 More information on the driving examination system is given here.

 An 'independent drive' section was added to the learner (and taxi) test on 4th October 2010 and then subsequently expanded to involve a Sat Nav device on 4 December 2017.